Greek Orthodox Church of Saint John the Baptist, Jerusalem: Ottoman period

-At the end of the 15th century, the Greek Orthodox Patriarchate of Jerusalem acquired the church and most probably transformed the basement into a chapel, which, according to excavator Jean-Baptiste Humbert of the École Biblique, might well constitute the first time that the structure was used for a cultic purpose.
-During the 16th century, the church was used for a short period as a mosque, but was soon recovered by the Greek Orthodox, who in 1660 built a large pilgrim hospice next to it.
+At the end of the 15th century, the Greek Orthodox Patriarchate of Jerusalem acquired the church and transformed the basement into a chapel, which, according to excavator Jean-Baptiste Humbert of the École Biblique, constituted its first use for cultic purposes.
+During the 16th century, the church was turned int a mosque, but was soon recovered by the Greek Orthodox, who in 1660 built a large pilgrim hospice next to it.
 In the 19th century, the crypt was cleared out, and an impressive reliquary was brought to light from the masonry of the altar.